ikjordan/picozx81/README.md

 + [ROCK CRUSH 80](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_RockCrush80.htm)
   + This is a ZX80 game, but the `.p81` file will also run on the ZX81.
 If `SOUND` is set to `CHROMA` notes played at start-up can be heard
 ### TV (VSYNC) Sound
 Set `SOUND` to either `TV` or `CHROMA`.
 If `TV` is selected a background tone will be generated during normal operation.
+This tone is created by VSYNC (ZX81) or VSYNC and HSYNC (ZX80).
 If `CHROMA` is selected a tone is only generated when vertical sync is lost
 + [Beatles](https://sinclairzxworld.com/download/file.php?id=1600&sid=0c88b58f81635c384508d040b05ffa70)
 + [Anogaia](https://sinclairzxworld.com/download/file.php?id=11084)
 + [Follin3ch](https://sinclairzxworld.com/download/file.php?id=11084)